 If the dipole is rotated through a very small angle against this torque, then the small amount of work done is

-The total work done in rotating the dipole from is
+The total work done in rotating the dipole from

 This work done is stored in the dipole in the form of potential energy